-The AT45DB011B is a 2.7-volt only, serial interface Flash memory ideally suited for a wide variety of digital voice-, image-, program code- and data-storage applications.
-Its 1,081,344 bits of memory are organized as 512 pages of 264 bytes each.
-In addition to the main memory, the AT45DB011B also contains one SRAM data buffer of 264 bytes.
-The buffer allows receiving of data while a page in the main memory is being reprogrammed.
-EEPROM emulation (bit or byte alterability) is easily handled with a self-contained three step Read-Modify-Write operation.
-Unlike conventional Flash memories that are accessed randomly with multiple address lines and a parallel interface, the DataFlash uses a SPI serial interface to sequentially access its data.
-SPI mode 0 and mode 3 are supported.
-The simple serial interface facilitates hardware
+The AT45DB081B is a 2.5-volt or 2.7-volt only, serial interface Flash memory ideally suited for a wide variety of digital voice-, image-, program code- and data-storage applications.
+Its 8,650,752 bits of memory are organized as 4096 pages of 264 bytes each.
+In addition to the main memory, the AT45DB081B also contains two SRAM data buffers of 264 bytes each.
+The buffers allow receiving of data while a page in the main memory is being reprogrammed, as well as reading or writing a continuous data